-I feel like I’m at risk for becoming one of those people who never leaves her neighborhood; who, to the great annoyance of friends, only agrees to do things within walking distance.
+I feel like I’m at risk for becoming one of those people who never leaves her neighborhood.
+A person who, to the great annoyance of friends, only agrees to do things within walking distance.

 There’s a fantastic newish rotisserie on rue Faubourg St. Martin that has made it unnecessary to ever roast my own chicken.
-I get a certain sandwich from a nearby Lebanese traiteur so frequently it’s embarrassing.
-Café Tolo is good for a simple lunch, and I’m singlehandedly keeping El Nopal in business.
-A bit further down is Le Verre Volé, of course, a default choice for an evening out.
+I get a certain sandwich from a nearby Lebanese traiteur with embarrassing regularity.
+And I’m singlehandedly keeping El Nopal in business.
+Just a bit further away, Le Verre Volé is the default choice for an evening out.

 We had more figs for dessert, in a classic tart, along with a delicious “poire croustillante” – a crisp and hot envelope of feuille de brick (like filo) holding aromatic pears, served with caramel ice cream.